-Samia Desciption C Instructional Models Service Description Services Professional Staff Paraeducators Services for Students with ASD The Comprehensive Autism Preschool Program provides highly intensive and individualized services for students ages 3 to K. Students receive instruction in the general education curriculum to prepare them for elementary school.
-Evidence-based practices are utilized to increase academic, language, social, and adaptive skills, maximize independence in all domains, and provide access to a variety of school-age services.
-Prekindergarten (pre-K)-designated elementary schools serve pre-K students throughout the county 1 Tchr:TS 3.440 Autism services for students, elementary through age 21, provide access to ALOs aligned with the curriculum.
+Comisso Instruction al Models Service Description Services Professional Staff Paraeducators RICA-Rockville RICA, in collaboration with the Maryland State Department of Health, provides appropriate educational and treatment services to all students and their families through highly structured, intensive special education services with therapy integrated in a day and residential treatment facility.
+An interdisciplinary treatment team, consisting of school, clinical, residential, and related service providers develops the student's total educational plan and monitors progress.
+Consulting psychiatrists, a full-time pediatrician, and a school community health nurse also are on staff.
+RICA offers fully accredited special education services which emphasize rigorous academic and pre-employment training/occupational opportunities; day and residential treatment; and individual, group, and family therapy.
+The RICA program promotes acquisition of grade-and-age-appropriate social and emotional skills and allows students to be college and career ready.
+1 Tchr:TS 1.250 Services for Students with ASD The Comprehensive Autism Preschool Program (CAPP) provides highly intensive and individualized services for students ages 3 to K. Students receive instruction in the general education curriculum to prepare them for elementary school.
+Evidence-based practices are utilized to increase academic, language, social, and adaptive skills, maximize independence in all domains, and provide access to a variety of school-age services. schools serve pre-K students throughout the county 1 Tchr:TS 3.440 Autism services for students, elementary through age 21, provide access to ALOs aligned with the curriculum.
 To improve learning and communication, students receive intensive instruction based on the principles of applied behavior analysis in a highly structured setting, which provides opportunities for participation with nondisabled peers.
-At the secondary level, students also receive pre-employment training and community support.
-School-aged- designated elementary, middle, and high schools located regionally throughout the county 1 Tchr:TS 1.750 Elementary and secondary Aspergers classes are based in comprehensive school buildings.
+At the secondary level, students also receive pre-employment training and community support. elementary, middle, and high schools located regionally throughout the county 1 Tchr:TS 1.750 Elementary and secondary Aspergers classes are based in comprehensive school buildings.
 Students served by this model are diagnosed with a high-functioning ASD.
 The students function in the average to high average range of intellectual ability and receive instruction on the general education curriculum, with enrichment as appropriate.
 Students have documented social and behavioral needs that have significantly interfered with their ability to participate in other educational environments, despite a variety of special and individualized supports.
 Initially, at the elementary level, students typically receive their academic and social skills instruction within the self-contained classroom with an eventual goal of the student being included for academics in the general education classroom.
 Individual and classroom motivation systems reinforce appropriate social behavior across the school day.
 Secondary students are included in all academic classes in the general education environment with supports for their social, behavioral, and organizational needs.
-Designated elementary, middle, and high schools 1 Tchr:TS 1.750
+1 Tchr:TS 1.750